-Late-blooming asters will attract butterflies to your garden throughout the end of summer and into fall.
+Late-blooming aster flower varieties will attract butterflies and bees to your garden throughout the end of summer and into fall.

 Grow Asters for Butterflies